-The tournament will likely take place in the interconnected Oliver Hall/Temple Building complex, both of which are located at the intersection of Main Street and Harrison Street, in Richmond, Virginia.
+The tournament will take place in the interconnected Oliver Hall/Temple Building complex, which is located at the intersection of Main Street and Harrison Street, in Richmond, Virginia.
 This is not the building in which we usually host our tournaments (Grace E. Harris Hall) but is in fact located directly across the street from Harris.
-For GPS use, the address of the building is 900 W Main St, Richmond VA.
-We will have specific information on the tournament venue in the coming weeks.
+For GPS use, the address of the building is 901 W Main St, Richmond VA.

 Parking on Main Street directly in front of the building or on other nearby surface streets is, usually, free and available on Saturdays.
 In the event that the on-street parking is closed or full, you can use the West Main Street Parking Deck one block east of the tournament building.
 The parking deck has entrances on Cherry Street and Laurel Street and is nominally located at 801 W Main St for GPS purposes.
 A campus map is accessible here.

-Any person who has encountered the content of IS-206, in any context including as a player or staffer at another tournament, is not eligible to play and is expected to disclose the fact that they have knowledge of set content if they are in touch with teams playing this tournament, e.g. as a coach or peer in a quizbowl club.
+Any person who has encountered the content of SSNCT, in any context including as a staffer at the actual SSNCT, is not eligible to play and is expected to disclose the fact that they have knowledge of set content if they are in touch with teams playing this tournament, e.g. as a coach or peer in a quizbowl club.

 This tournament will be submitted to the Partnership for Academic Competition Excellence for appropriate certification and may be a qualification opportunity for the 2022 National Scholastics Championship, which will occur at the end of the 2021-2022 school year at a date and location to be announced.
 More information will be available at this link.
-This tournament will also be an automatic qualifier for NAQT's 2022 High School National Championship Tournament, which will occur on May 27-29 in Atlanta, but we encourage high finishers to apply to NAQT for wild-card bids if interested.
+Under NAQT policy, this question set is not an automatic qualifier for the 2022 High School National Championship Tournament, which will occur on May 27-29 in Atlanta, but we encourage high finishers to apply to NAQT for wild-card bids if interested.